ravenusmc/myDB/readme.md

 The project itself is supposed to allow a user to log in, create a table, be able to enter information into those tables and then see the data that they entered.

 This project has been placed on hold for the time being.
+Again, this was a group project that I took on myself that I kept adding to.
+I'm happy with how much I have done with it and learned a lot working on it.

 # Getting started